mbentley/docker-apt-cacher-ng/README.md

   mbentley/apt-cacher-ng
 ```

+This image runs `apt-cacher-ng`, `cron`, and `rsyslogd` to ensure that apt-cacher-ng functions properly with scheduled jobs and appropriate logging.

 In order to configure a host to make use of apt-cacher-ng on a box, you should create a file on the host `/etc/apt/apt.conf` with the following lines:

 ```